oamg/leapp/docs/source/debugging.md

 3. To get access to the common binaries change `PATH` accordingly.
 Setting `PATH="$PATH:$PATH:/sysroot/bin:/sysroot/sbin:/sysroot/usr/bin"` should do the trick.

+4. If the binaries are complaining about missing shared libraries, try changing root to /sysroot: `chroot /sysroot`

-4. [TBD] Put info how to collect the logs
+5. [TBD] Put info how to collect the logs

 > **_NOTE:_** When working in initramfs stage you will need a serial console.
 Though openstack machines can provide you with a novnc console, unless you need a shared dev environment consider using vagrant/libvirt.